 The Ashura’s Base wasn’t that complicated a third dungeon (sadly, many of the dungeons in this game are ultra-short, I imagine thanks to the limitations of the Game Boy).
 It was guarded by wandering monsters, as well as a few on-screen Zombies patrolling as guards that would engage you if you touched them.
 They walked around a lot more than FFLI’s guards, making them a real hassle, even though I managed to make it through the Ashura’s Base while only touching one.

 Through to the other side of the Ashura’s Base (helped along by Liz and Rei’s group-hitting Flame attacks), we found a boss guarding the MAGI: a Rhino monster, who told Ki that leaving her temple was the last mistake she’d ever make.
 She killed him in a single turn.
 In his defence, he kill Rei in that same turn, and then brought down the whole Ashura’s Base in his death throes, but the poor bastard still died thanks to a so-called white mage’s black magic, and that’s gotta be embarrassing.
-Actually, his tearing down the Ashura’s Base was a poor tactical move on his part, since we could move through the canyon with ease now!
+Actually, his tearing down the Ashura’s Base was a poor strategic move on his part, since we could move through the canyon with ease now!

 We retrieved the MAGI before leaving (you didn’t expect us to loot the ruins just because of a silly cave-in, did you?) and carried on to the Pillar of Sky, now carrying 7 of the MAGI.
 As it happens, that’s almost as many MAGI as most of the New Gods are carrying!
 If we weren’t splitting them between party members and were willing to abuse their power somehow, we’d be Gods already!
 Lazy!
 Don’t you people know you’re in a Marathon?

 Going straight to the Pillar without asking Ki’s go-ahead (like that would have mattered in a portable game from 1990), Ki left the party and we carried on without her, carrying the fight to Ashura’s homeworld.
-The Celestial World beyond the Pillar was made of crystal and interconnected the various worlds, though it was never as complex as the Tower from FFLI, being mostly linear passageways.
+The Celestial World beyond the Pillar was made of crystal and interconnected the various worlds, though it was never as complex as the Tower from FFLI, being mostly linear passageways and having no enemies.
 The second world was a desert one being constantly buffeted by sandstorm.
 We took shelter in the first town, which was being patrolled by Ashura’s wandering monster goons, though it took them a while to find us!
 We almost didn’t realize there were wandering monsters in town until we were on our way out!

 Seeking advice from an adventurer’s best friend, the bartender (oh, pardon me: the barista.
 The game turned all the pubs into coffee shops), we were told how to locate Ashura’s tower in the sandstorm to the south.
 We were eager to move on, as we were having really bad luck experimenting with Meat on Rei, and the sooner we got to stronger monsters, the sooner we would find better Meat.
 With the help of some walkthrough advice and a lot of luck, we turned him into a Sprite and headed into the sandstorm.
 Following the barista’s directions, we located the tower alongside a small town constructed at its base, where everyone was surprised to see us, but not enough to actually report us to the authorities or… you know… not sell us goods and weaponry.
 There, we learned that Ashura was once an ordinary Goblin before finding the MAGI and becoming the mirror image of his FFLI self.
 Well.
 There’s potential for you.
 Are you four sure you don’t want to abuse the power of the MAGI?